kevinburke/ira-money/README.md

 This will print out the limit order value you should set to have a ~98% chance of having that order execute in the next 365 days.

+Note this price will probably be pretty close to the current price!
+You don't actually save a lot by using this strategy.
+But your limit orders will execute.

 ## Getting Data

 To measure annualized volatility, you'll need historical stock data.
 I was able